11th April 2017

 - Service supply chains

-We welcome submissions across all sectors including manufacturing, public sector (including healthcare) and third sector.
+We welcome submissions across all sectors including manufacturing, public sector (including healthcare) and service sector.

 This is a broad track which welcomes submissions on any research topic in the field of occupational and organizational psychology that is not aligned with the themes of any current BAM Special Interest Group.
 Our particular interest is in the psychology of the workplace, which we define broadly.
 Recent papers in the track have been in the following areas: